zikonde/Bulk_email_sender/README.md

-# Bulk Email Sender
+# RapidMailer

-**Bulk Email Sender** is a Python application I developed that provides a user-friendly interface for sending personalized bulk emails.
+**RapidMailer** is a Python application I developed that provides a user-friendly interface for sending personalized bulk emails.
 The program allows users to customize emails using parameters extracted from brackets within the email body.
 It supports attachments and saves sent emails to the "sent" folder on the email server.

 ## Features